softwaremill/sttp/docs/testing.md

 basicRequest.get(uri"http://example.org").send(testingBackend)       // code will be 200
 ```

-The `sttp.client.testing` package also contains a utility method to force the body as a string, if the body is not a stream or multipart:
+The `sttp.client3.testing` package also contains a utility method to force the body as a string, if the body is not a stream or multipart:

 ```scala mdoc:compile-only
 val testingBackend = SttpBackendStub.synchronous